55 Days at Peking: Writing

 In 1977, Ray recalled, "The pressure was tremendous.
 On a $6 million production, I had no production manager, and a 21-year-old assistant director.
 No script.
 I had two artists in my office, one Chinese and one Spanish.
 I'd describe the scene to them, they'd draw it and then I'd give it to the so-called writers and say, "Write a scene around this?"

 Prior to filming, Gordon and Ray had worked on a draft in which the former struggled writing as he contracted "colds and the flu and constantly ran a low-grade fever."
 After four weeks of work, they presented pages of their draft to Yordan, who ordered them to "go back to square one and write the kind of clumsy, impersonal, fat historical opus" that the international distributors wanted."
 With filming nearly approaching, Yordan suggested hiring Arnaud d'Usseau to assist Gordon with writing some scenes, particularly those with Gardner.
-Gordon later recalled that d'Usseau worked meticulously slow and "simply couldn't find his way into our script."
+Gordon later recalled that d'Usseau worked meticulously slowly and "simply couldn't find his way into our script."
 After a few weeks, d'Usseau left the project with none of his work being used.
 Shortly after this, blacklisted screenwriter Julian Halevy accepted Gordon's offer to rewrite some scenes, among of which were new scenes for the Empress Dowager.

 By May 1962, Gordon delivered a 140-page shooting script, but most of the scenes were merely summarized or sketched in.
 That same month, Heston received the script, but disapprovingly jotted in his journal that "[t]he love story is very arbitrary, I think; the dialogue primitive."
 Filming would proceed without a finished script and on-set rewrites were frequent.
 It had been suggested that a native British screenwriter should revise the dialogue for Niven's character for which Robert Hamer had been hired for the task.
 Ultimately, his services were later turned away as Hamer had sunken into alcoholism.
 Yordan then recruited Jon Manchip White to help rework the script, but it did not pan out.

 Four weeks later into production, Niven threatened to walk off set unless the script was rewritten.
 Yordan ordered Gordon to write "a Hamlet scene for him, and he'll shut up."
 Gordon then wrote four to five pages of monologue for Niven's character to self-reflect on his actions.
-The new scenes were sent to Niven in which he returned to finish filming.
+The new scenes were sent to Niven, prompting him to return and finish filming.